Trim new figure: Linda now weighs 10st 5lb after having a gastric band fitted

 Not only did she spend £5,500 having a gastric band fitted, she also kept a photographic diary charting her dramatic weight loss - warts and all - from a size 24 to the slimline size 10 she is today.

 Linda, 50, a human resources and business manager, is married to company director Nick, 52, and has two children.
 She lives in North Yorkshire.
 Here is her diary of the year that changed her life.
+PICTURE ONE: Sept 2008

+Wearing only my underwear, I am standing in my bedroom waiting for my husband Nick to take a photograph which, I hope, will change my life.
 I know I will hate what I see: I've just been on the scales and I now weigh 20st.
 I can feel vast rolls of flesh hanging over my bra and knickers.
 But after years of struggling with my weight, I've decided it's time to be brutally honest, so I have asked Nick to take this picture of me in the hope it will shock me into losing weight once and for all.

 When I was younger, I was a classic yo-yo dieter: I'd put on weight then lose it again, sometimes fluctuating by as much as 5st.